 Others enjoy expressing themselves through art therapy or other creative mediums that allow them to get messy and bring life to the powerful emotions that consume them.
 Whether you sketch, paint or do something entirely different, art can help you release negative feelings onto paper.

 Still, some people need to express their feelings in other ways, such as running or kickboxing.
-Exercise releases endorphins, which boost your mood.
+Working out releases endorphins, which boost your mood.
 Also, exercise usually releases tension and anger, which you may be holding onto in this situation.

 Whatever you do, make sure it's constructive and helps you release your feelings.
 Otherwise, it's not an effective or helpful way to get over your crush.